MahmoudIbrahim3/SportBuffSDK/README.md

-# Buff Up Android SDK
+# Sport Buff Up Android SDK

 ## How to use the SDK
-** Add the JitPack repository to your root build.gradle at the end of repositories.
+- Add the JitPack repository to your root build.gradle at the end of repositories.
 ```
 allprojects {
     repositories {